uhh-lt/unsupervised-ultra-fine-entity-typing/README.md

 ```
 bash scripts/combination.sh
 ```
+- Note that before computing scores, first convert them to set, e.g. as done in convert_combination.ipynb.
 - Compute the scores in the same way as in step 6.

 #### Note for License